 The Ancient Greece course consists of 15 videos.
-The six history videos are “Introduction,” “The Ancient Minoans,” “The Mycenean Civilization,” “The Dark Ages and the Archaic Period,” “The Golden Age of Athens,” and “The Hellenistic Period.”
+The six history videos are titled “Introduction,” “The Ancient Minoans,” “The Mycenean Civilization,” “The Dark Ages and the Archaic Period,” “The Golden Age of Athens,” and “The Hellenistic Period.”
 Nine videos show the step-by-step processes for each project.
-I especially appreciated that the project demonstrations were clearly presented and thorough enough that we could watch the video then go to the project without having to pull up the video again.
+I especially appreciated that the project demonstrations were clearly presented and thorough enough that we could watch the video then go to the project without having to rewatch the video.

-The projects in this course are a color wheel, an ancient Minoan fresco, ancient Mycenaean metal tooling, a Greek vase painting (on a flat tile rather than a rounded vase), and an ancient Greek warrior’s helmet.
-The color wheel is the only project I’d consider easy, although the metal tooling (landscape option) and the Minoan fresco (created with a Sharpie and watercolors) can both be simplified enough for younger students.
-The vase/tile painting requires accurate drawing skills since students use black and white markers to “paint” the terra cotta tile.
-The Greek helmet is probably the most complex, and it will probably take at least three sessions to complete.
+The projects in this course are a color wheel, an ancient Minoan fresco, ancient Mycenaean metal tooling, a Greek vase design painted on a flat tile rather than a rounded vase, and an ancient Greek warrior’s helmet.
+The color wheel is the only project I’d consider easy, although the metal tooling (particularly the landscape option) and the Minoan fresco (created with a Sharpie® and watercolors) can both be simplified enough for younger students.
+The tile painting requires accurate drawing skills since students use black and white markers to “paint” the terra cotta tile.
+The Greek helmet is probably the most complex since it has a number of steps and will probably take at least three sessions to complete.
 The helmet is created with plaster gauze that is wetted and then formed over a cardboard base.
 You'll need to stop to let things dry at different stages of applying the plaster gauze.
 My granddaughter who worked on this project loved it so much that she wanted to make a tiara for her younger sister using the same techniques.

 The Ancient Egypt course presents the history in two of the videos.
 Another two videos, titled “Tomb Art” and “Tomb Retirement Plans and Tomb Painting,” explain how important the burial process was and the forms of art that accompanied it.
 Twelve videos are used to demonstrate how to complete the projects for the course: a color wheel, an Egyptian mummy mask, a tomb painting, and two sculptures.
 Seven of the project videos present simple or advanced ways to construct and decorate the mummy mask, the most complex project in the kit.

-In the Ancient Rome course, seven history videos are interspersed between project videos, with one or more videos per project.
+In the Ancient Rome course, seven history videos are intermixed with project videos, with one or more videos per project.
 Each history video covers a number of topics.
 For instance, the third history video covers the Roman army, Roman roads, Spartacus, Cincinnatus, Julius Caesar, Caesar Augustus, and ancient Roman portraits.
-Christianity is given quite a bit of attention with video segments on Judea, the birth of Christ, Jesus’ life and death, and the growth of Christianity in the Roman Empire.
-Projects include a Roman arch (constructed with clay blocks), a Roman bust (clay sculpture), a full-frontal portrait and a ¾ profile portrait in a Roman style (both created with a fine line marker and watercolors), a Draco puppet project, and a tile mosaic.
+In the history videos, Christianity is given quite a bit of attention with segments on Judea, the birth of Christ, Jesus’ life and death, and the growth of Christianity in the Roman Empire.
+Projects include a Roman arch (constructed with clay blocks), a Roman bust (clay sculpture), a front-on portrait and a ¾ profile portrait in a Roman style (both created with a fine-line marker and watercolors), a dragon puppet project, and a tile mosaic.

 The Middle Ages course begins with the fall of Rome, covering a broad range of historical topics such as the Anglo-Saxon invasion of Britain, Attila the Hun and Constantinople, the rise of Islam, Charlemagne, Vikings, castles, feudalism, William the Conqueror, the Crusades, famous medieval artists, the Black Death, and John Wycliffe.
-Projects include a color wheel, Anglo-Saxon jewelry, a Byzantine mosaic, a marshmallow catapult, an illuminated manuscript letter, a medieval shield, and a Gothic rose window (made with diffusing paper, permanent markers, and watercolor markers).
+Projects include a color wheel, Anglo-Saxon jewelry, a Byzantine mosaic, a marshmallow catapult, an illuminated manuscript letter (e.g., the letter A), a medieval shield, and a Gothic rose (stained glass) window that is made with diffusing paper, permanent markers, and watercolor markers.